Edward E. Boynton House: 1996-2009: Rebirth and private house

-Although they love the Boynton House, they decide to move, putting it once more on the market, in the fall of 2009, for $830,000.
+Although they love the Boynton House, they decide to move back to their hometown, putting it once more on the market, in the fall of 2009, for $830,000.

-2009 to the present: surviving the next hundred years
+2009 to present

-An ardent admirer of Frank Lloyd Wright and particularly of his Boynton House, Jane Parker manages to join a realtor's caravan - with a preview of new homes for sale - when she learns that this house is back in the market.
+An ardent admirer of Frank Lloyd Wright and particularly of his Boynton House, Jane Parker manages to join a realtor's caravan – with a preview of new homes for sale – when she learns that this house is back in the market.
 After touring the house, she is ready to move in immediately.
 Her husband, Francis (Fran) Cosentino is skeptical whether the home is in move in condition.
-After purchasing it and a thorough inspection - the place has many problems - they embark on a massive project to restore and rehabilitate the 100 year old Boynton House.
+After purchasing it and a thorough inspection – the place has many problems – they embark on a massive project to restore and rehabilitate the 100-year-old Boynton House.
 The roof is sagging; the exterior trim has rotted; termite and carpenter ant damage is evident throughout; in the basement essential support beams have been removed; undersized supports above the dining room are caving-in.
 Structurally the house is ready to collapse.
 They begin work in April 2010, hiring Bero Architecture and the landscape architectural firm Bayer Landscape Architecture.
 Establish a trust to fund the anticipated two year project and consult the Frank Lloyd Wright Foundation for advice and for Wright's original architectural drawings.